dragaoazuljr/fix-roms-names/README.md

 `$ npm install`

 ## Running

+**Important**: I only tested this on a linux pc, I don't know if will work on Windows, because of the \ or / on the folders paths.

 First run `$ node get-games-list-from-retroarch.js` to create a `games.json` with all the games found on [thumbnails.libretro.com](https://thumbnails.libretro.com/)
 Then you must change the console's folder's name to match the ones on retroarch database, to do this run `$ node match-folder-name.js` It will ask the path to the folder of the roms, then it will show what will change and ask if can change the name of the folders. e.g: